Universality in driven open quantum matter

 In order to rationalize the counterintuitive decay of $r(\gamma)$ for $\gamma\gg J$, we employ a perturbative argument.
-The large energy scale set by the loss rate splits the Hilbert space into fast and slow sectors~\cite{misra1977zeno,PhysRevA.41.2295}.
+The large energy scale set by the loss rate splits the Hilbert space into fast and slow sectors \cite{misra1977zeno,PhysRevA.41.2295}.
 All states with a particle on the lossy site decay fast with a rate $\sim \gamma$.
 On the other hand, states with zero occupancy on the dissipative site form the slow sector of the Hilbert space.
 In second order perturbation theory in the hopping $J$ that couples the slow and fast subspaces, one finds the effective decay rate of states in the slow sector to be $r\sim J^2/\gamma$.
 Another way to rephrase this result is to notice that for $\gamma \gtrsim J$, the speed of particles replenishing the lossy site is smaller than the rate at which they are lost into the environment, leading to a smaller net current flowing toward the dissipative impurity.
-The dynamical decoupling induced by dissipation finds numerous applications in the engineering of quantum simulators based on ultracold gases, and it is known as quantum Zeno effect~\cite{fischer2001observation,han2009stabilization,PhysRevLett.110.075301,garcia2009dissipation,zhu2014suppressing}.
-Fig.~\ref{figfroml} shows a qualitative dependence of $r(\gamma)$.
+The dynamical decoupling induced by dissipation finds numerous applications in the engineering of quantum simulators based on ultracold gases and in the dissipative stabilization of quantum information, and it is known as quantum Zeno effect \cite{fischer2001observation,han2009stabilization,PhysRevLett.110.075301,garcia2009dissipation,zhu2014suppressing,Lihm2018}.
+Figure~\ref{figfroml} shows the qualitative dependence of $r(\gamma)$.
 The RG flow shown in the figure will be discussed in the next section.